 |Pasadena Average (per year)||Texas Average||U.S. Average|

 The company-by-company differences in car insurance rates can be substantial, so it's important to compare quotes thoroughly and choose your insurer carefully.
 In Pasadena, USAA offers the cheapest rates for the average insurance customer.
 Reference below the top options for affordable insurance in Pasadena.
-Don't forget to get car insurance quotes based on your unique driving profile.
+Don't forget to gather customized quotes based on your unique driving profile.

 The age group that enjoys the lowest auto insurance rates in Pasadena are drivers in their 50s, who pay an average of $1,346 per year.
 Those in their 60s don't pay significantly more ($1,395).

 Young drivers aged 16 to 19 pay the most for car insurance in Pasadena.
 One of the most effective ways to lower your car insurance rates as a driver in Pasadena is to age out of your teens.
 The gap in cost between the car insurance premiums paid by teenage drivers and drivers in their 20s in Pasadena is $1,936.
 That's the biggest gap in premiums between any pair of age brackets.

 In some cases, a driver's marital status and gender may affect their car insurance rates.
 In most locations in the US, single drivers pay more than married drivers based on data that says they're more likely to file claims.
 Married drivers in Pasadena pay $98 less than single drivers for auto insurance.
 Rates for those who are widowed are also much cheaper than rates for those who are single.
 Interestingly enough, in Pasadena, single drivers pay more than those who are widowed.

 Gender is yet another factor that can affect auto insurance premiums.
 In Pasadena, male drivers pay $7 more per year for car insurance than do female drivers.

 |Marital Status/Gender||Average Annual Rate|